-- b.
-(1) The authority shall make accessible to the public, via its official web site, the report or reports required pursuant to paragraph a of this subdivision except information that is exempt from disclosure pursuant to article six of the public officers law.
-The authority shall also prepare and make accessible a summary in plain English of the principal information in its operating and capital budget and conclusions to be drawn from it.
-Any financial information required to be posted on the website pursuant to the provisions of this section shall be presented in a downloadable, searchable format. - (2) The authority shall also prepare and make available for public inspection on its website: (a) information that details the sources of data and the assumptions and methods of estimation used to calculate all operating and capital budget projections, consistent with generally accepted budgetary practices; (b) within sixty days of the release of the adopted budget, monthly projections for the current fiscal year of all revenue and expenses, and staffing for the authority; (c) the status of capital projects by capital element, including but not limited to commitments, expenditures and completions; and (d) an explanation of material variances from the capital plan, such as cost overruns and delays. - c.
-Every financial report submitted under this subdivision shall be approved by the board and shall be certified in writing by the chief executive officer and the chief financial officer of the authority that based on the officer's knowledge (1) the information provided therein is accurate, correct and does not contain any untrue statement of material fact; (2) does not omit any material fact which, if omitted, would cause the financial statements to be misleading in light of the circumstances under which such statements are made; and (3) fairly presents in all material respects the financial condition and results of operations of the authority as of, and for, the periods presented in the financial statements. - determine that the reports, records, data and any other information submitted by the authority pursuant to federal laws, rules or requlations fully complies with or otherwise satisfies the reporting requirements set forth in this subdivision.
+(2) The authority shall also prepare and make available for public inspection on its website: (a) information that details the sources of data and the assumptions and methods of estimation used to calculate all operating and capital budget projections, consistent with generally accepted budgetary practices; (b) within sixty days of the release of the adopted budget, monthly projections for the current fiscal year of all revenue and expenses, and staffing for the authority; (c) the status of capital projects by capital element, including but not limited to commitments, expenditures and completions; and (d) an explanation of material variances from the capital plan, such as cost overruns and delays.

+c.
+Every financial report submitted under this subdivision shall be approved by the board and shall be certified in writing by the chief executive officer and the chief financial officer of the authority that based on the officer's knowledge (1) the information provided therein is accurate, correct and does not contain any untrue statement of material fact; (2) does not omit any material fact which, if omitted, would cause the financial statements to be misleading in light of the circumstances under which such statements are made; and (3) fairly presents in all material respects the financial condition and results of operations of the authority as of, and for, the periods presented in the financial statements.

+d.
+At the request of the authority, the authorities budget office may determine that the reports, records, data and any other information submitted by the authority pursuant to federal laws, rules or regulations fully complies with or otherwise satisfies the reporting requirements set forth in this subdivision.
 The authorities budget office shall inform the authority of its determination and may waive compliance with paragraph a of this subdivision or shall specify those matters set forth in such paragraph a that the authority shall be required to submit a report on.
 Any determination made by the authorities budget office pursuant to this paragraph shall be final and not subject to judicial review.
+55

-12. Annual independent audit report. a.
-The authority shall submit to the independent authorities budget office established pursuant to the public authorities law, the mayor and comptroller of the city of New York, and the state legislature, together with the report described in subdivision eleven of this section, a copy of the annual independent audit report, performed by a certified public accounting firm in accordance with generally accepted auditing standards, and management letter and any other external examination of the books and accounts of the authority.
+14. Annual independent audit report. a.
+The authority shall submit to the independent authorities budget office established pursuant to the public authorities law, the mayor and comptroller of the city of New York, and the state legislature, together with the report described in subdivision thirteen of this section, a copy of the annual independent audit report, performed by a certified public accounting firm in accordance with generally accepted auditing standards, and management letter and any other external examination of the books and accounts of the authority.